danoan/word-def/docs/how-to/setup-a-plugin.md

 # How to setup a plugin

-After installing the word-def plugin, it is likely the case you should pass some values to configure it (e.g. API entrypoint and secret key).
+After installing the plugin, you may need to pass some configuration values (e.g. API entrypoint and secret key).

-You can group the configuration of all your plugins in a single toml file and then pass it to the `word-def` cli.
+You can group the configuration for all your plugins in a single configurationML file and then pass it to the `word-def` CLI.

 ```bash
 $ word-def --plugin-configuration-filepath plugin-config.toml get-definition happiness eng
 ```

-The `word-def` cli will select a plugin for the specified language and then gather its configuration from the `plugin-config.toml`.
-The `plugin-config.toml` should look to something similar to:
+The `word-def` CLI will select a plugin for the specified language and gather its configuration from the `plugin-config.toml`.
+The `plugin-config.toml` should look something like this:

 ```toml
 ["danoan.word_def.plugins.modules.<MY_PLUGIN_MODULE>"]